VentusUta/BewlyBewly-AveMujica/README.md

 ## 👋 Introduction

+<big>Due to developers losing interest, this project is dying.</big>

 > [!NOTE]
-> I'm very sorry that my mental state has been particularly poor this month (June 2025), so I haven't submitted any commits.
+> I'm very sorry that my mental state has been particularly poor recently, so I haven't submitted any commits.
 >
 > I'm sorry for failing to meet everyone's expectations.
 >